 A delightful chaos composed of arbitrary pictures and words that even after repeated viewings allows you to spot new things.
 What can this be other than a collage?
-Throughout the centuries, collage-like application techniques appear at different moments and in different locations, but it was only after 1900 – in conjunction with the rise of modernism and courtesy of the pioneers George Braque and Pablo Picasso – that this art form made a real breakthrough.
+Throughout the centuries, collage-like techniques appear at different moments and in different locations, but it was only after 1900 – in conjunction with the rise of modernism and courtesy of the pioneers George Braque and Pablo Picasso – that this art form made a real breakthrough.

 Judging by the pictures below, street art collages are certainly no less absurd than those of their modernist precursors.
 Most collages outdoors make no sense whatsoever, but that’s exactly what makes them so good.
-Generally speaking, I think it's fair to say that it’s art without any underlying idea or specific intentions, merely superior nonsense that is aesthetically pleasing and fun to see.
+Generally speaking, I think it's fair to say that it’s art without any underlying idea or specific intentions, it's merely superior nonsense that is aesthetically pleasing and fun to see.

 Take, for example, one of the works by Pablo Malik Art; a man who’s taking a dive (or doing push ups?) while the Virgin with Child is watching him and while a fighter jet above them is flying out of the picture.
 All this against the background of huge flip flops that contain toes in the form of favelas.
 And what about the sticker made by Zephyr in Brussels (no, not the graffiti legend from New York)?
 Two toddlers with pixel faces that have climbed on the back of a Great Dane, while further down in the adorable landscape a dinosaur breathes fire towards them.
 Seeing that, you cannot but chuckle.